bankymondial/Placement-Prediction/README.md

 ###### Acknowledgements
 Special thanks to the Datatalks Club for offering a free and practical course on Machine Learning.
-Alexey and the team are doing a great service to others.
+Alexey and the team are doing a great service to all learners.

 ____________________________________________________________________________________________________________________________________________________